 Such tools have been widely welcomed, however they are no substitute for specialist knowledge, and the issue remains of where, when, and how best to deploy them to create real business value.

-Making the tools more accessible is only the first step…
+Tibco advises that making the tools more accessible is only the first step.
+Here are some of the others they suggest:

 Right offer, right time